shravya312/whether_app_blazor/README.md

 ## 🎨 Key Features Explained

 ### Dynamic Popular Cities
-The application tracks how many times each city is searched and displays the top 5 most popular cities in a dropdown.
-This list updates automatically as users search for different cities.
+The application tracks how many times each city is searched in MongoDB and displays the top 5 most popular cities in a dropdown.
+This list updates automatically after each search, showing cities ordered by search frequency.

 ### Case-Insensitive Search
 City names are normalized to Title Case (e.g., "bangalore" → "Bangalore") to ensure consistent searching and storage.